rensvandam/Ptychotorch/Algorithm_expdata/README.md

-# Algorithm for real data
+# Algorithm for experimental data

 The algorithm used for ptychography using experimental data.